China to put growth before reform ambitions amid slowdown fear

 Beijing needs average growth of close to 7 percent over the next five years to hit a previously declared goal of doubling gross domestic product and per capita income by 2020 from 2010.

-But a plunging stock market .CSI300 and the unexpected fallout from a modest devaluation of the yuan CNY=CFXS have raised fears among policymakers that an abrupt slowdown in growth could spark systemic risks and destabilize the economy.
+But a plunging stock market and the unexpected fallout from a modest devaluation of the yuan have raised fears among policymakers that an abrupt slowdown in growth could spark systemic risks and destabilise the economy.

-“It appears that growth has outweighed the reform agenda, which could stabilize the market for the short term while adding destabilization factors in the medium term,” said Zhou Hao, senior economist at Commerzbank in Singapore.
+“It appears that growth has outweighed the reform agenda, which could stabilise the market for the short term while adding destabilisation factors in the medium term,” said Zhou Hao, senior economist at Commerzbank in Singapore.

 While the specifics remain vague beyond the intention to build out road, rail and building infrastructure projects across Central Asia, analysts also expect the plenum to contain a raft of environmental measures.